-1.16.3 Listing Files
+1.18.3 Listing Files

-Once files are uploaded to the kernel session or generated during the execution of the code, there is a need to identify what files actually are in the current session.
+Once files are uploaded to the session or generated during the execution of the code, there is a need to identify what files actually are in the current session.
 In this case, use this API to get the list of files of your compute session.

-• URI: /kernel/:id/files
+• URI: /session/:id/files

 Parameter Туре Description

-:id slug The kernel ID.
+:id slug The session ID.

 path str Path inside the session (default: /home/work).